|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General

 The City built its own water works in 1897 and purchased the Santa Barbara Water Company in 1911 for $150,000.

 In 1969, alone in California, Santa Barbara County voters rejected the State Water Project pipeline that would connect them with the California Aqueduct.
 (SB News Press 1999).

 At the end of a six year drought, county voters in 1991 approved the State Water Project pipeline from the California Aqueduct to Lake Cachuma .
 The cost will be more than $600 million.
 (SB News Press 1999).

-Santa Barbara inaugurated the first desalination plant in the county in 1991, but it quickly shuts down because the water is not needed.
+Santa Barbara inaugurated the first desalination plant in the county in 1991, but it quickly shut down because the water is not needed.
 (SB News Press 1999).
 On July 21, 2015 the Santa Barbara City Council issued a contract to reactivate and operate the Charles E. Meyer Desalination Plant.

 The waterworks are currently owned by the City of Santa Barbara.